RootKitDev/Valkyria/README.md

 ---
 ### Installation

-WARNING ! : Valkyria is currently available only a single language FRENCH.
-Think translate her answers!
+WARNING ! :
+Valkyria is currently available only a single language: the FRENCH.
+Don't forget to  translate her answers!

 ##### Prerequisites (Raspbian / Debian)

 ---
 ##### The sound
-adjust the sound output:
+Set the output sound is:
 - in HDMI
 - in Jack

-the [alsa-utils][pack] package (already installed on Raspbian) provide tools to [configure][alsa] the sound output.
+[alsa-utils][pack] package (already installed on Raspbian) provide tools to [configure][alsa] the sound output.

 ---
-##### creation of the "TTS engine" (Text to Speech):
+##### Creation of the "TTS engine" (Text to Speech):

 Valkyria uses a command (bash script) "speak".